Vietnam at the 2016 Summer Olympics: Gymnastics (artistic)

 Vietnam entered two artistic gymnasts into the Olympic competition, Phạm Phước Hưng and Phan Thị Hà Thanh.
 The gymnasts qualified based on the results of each in the men's and women's apparatus and all-around events, respectively, at the Olympic Test Event in Rio de Janeiro in April 2016.
 Hưng and Thanh had previously attended at the 2012 Summer Olympics.
 Prior to the 2016 Olympics, Hưng experienced a recurrent back and neck pain from an injury, while Thanh had also not recovered from her knee injury.
-"I feel a little worried...
-But we are still very determined...
+"We are still very determined...
 We have high hopes for ourselves," Hưng said.
 Due to the injury, Hưng announced that he would not competing on the men's rings, a competition Hưng was well-trained, and solely focus on the men's parallel bars event instead.
 On 6 August, he took part in the men's artistic qualification where he gained a total score of 14.966, sharing the same score as Brinn Bevan of Great Britain.
-Hưng finished 17th out of 43rd competitors and failed to advance to the final round.
+Hưng finished 28th out of 43rd competitors and failed to advance to the final round.
 The following day, Thanh competed in the women's artistic qualification, where she scored 14.233 points in vault and 13.800 points in balance beam, failing to make into the top eight competitors.

 Judo

 Văn Ngọc Tú was the only qualified judoka for Vietnam at the 2016 Games.
 She competed at the Olympics for the second consecutive time, the most for any Vietnamese judoka.
 She claimed her spot by being one of the highest-ranked judokas outside of the direct qualifying position in the International Judo Federation World Ranking List, which was announced on 30 May 2016.
 Despite having unsuccessfully qualifying competitions in the recent months, Tú still had stable cumulative points that helped her stay in the top 50 ranking.
 Because the designated team was limited, Tú went to the 2016 Games without her coach or expert and practiced by herself.

-On 6 August, she competed against Valentina Moscatt of Australia in the women's extra-lightweight category –48 kg.
+On 6 August, she competed against Valentina Moscatt of Italy in the women's extra-lightweight category –48 kg.
 In the four-minute match, neither of the judokas could score a point.
 Tú, who has fewer penalty points (shido) than Moscatt, was then announced as the winner by the referee.
 It was the first time a Vietnamese judoka has won a match at the Olympics.
 That same day, Tú was eliminated from the quarterfinal after losing in the match against South Korea's Jeong Bo-kyeong, who scored 102 points.
 After the Games, Tú earned a prize and a certificate by the Ministry of National Defense for her result as a military athlete.
 At the ceremony, she announced that it was her last time competing at the Olympics, saying "It was the most significant milestone of my career.
 An Olympic victory in Rio de Janeiro is what I wish for the most and it came true."